Updated:

 Postponement in product or process

-Now- a- days, a number of manufacturers are moving towards postponement strategy for differentiation for keeping the best inventory amount at each of the segment of PLC (Product life cycle).
-This strategy allows the manufacturer to use a “pull” or demand- oriented supply chain.
+Nowadays, a number of manufacturers are moving towards postponement strategy for differentiation for keeping the best inventory amount at each of the segment of PLC (Product life cycle).
+This strategy allows the manufacturer to use a “pull” or demand-oriented supply chain.
 Studies have shown that a systematic application of this can decrease the expense of inventory more than 40%.
 It is also been observed that implementation of postponement enables the manufacturers of keeping 80% to 90% of the finished stocks.

 Stevenson, W. J. (2006) provides an example that furniture manufacturer can produce reading room sets such as table, chair but they do not apply stain unless customer allowing stains.
 Customer choice is important because once required stains, this will be applied in a comparatively short period of time.
-To achieve competitive advantage, Finnforest should remove a long wait for customers though the product line is different11.
+To achieve competitive advantage, Finnforest should remove a long wait for customers though the product line is different.

 Cohen, S., and Roussel, J, (2005) stated that in Finnforest workers produce various Solid Wood and Engineered Wood which is unfinished, allowing the customers to alter their preference as to the exact length regarding the issue whether it should have maintain instruction of the customer.
-In the same way, delayed differentiation approach has been used by a number of market leaders of many sides, basically the manufacturers of semi- conductor industries as well as consumer electronics goods like- Dell, HP, Home Depot etc.
+In the same way, delayed differentiation approach has been used by a number of market leaders of many sides, basically the manufacturers of semi-conductor industries as well as consumer electronics goods like Dell, HP, Home Depot etc.

 Besides manufacturing, postponement can also be successfully implemented in service sector of Finnforest.
-For instance, different internet and e- mail services can deliver to the customers offering various packages, which have designed according to the customer’s choice.
+For instance, different internet and e-mail services can deliver to the customers offering various packages, which have designed according to the customer’s choice.
 The output of this differentiation of a service with customized features which can be easily produced, focusing the customer’s wish for differentiation and delivery speed on which the majority is standardized, capable the user to understand the usefulness of that service.

 Merits of SCM12 through applying Postponement Strategy.